 Venturing to the top of the tower offers some stunning 360-degree views of all the sights that the Gold Coast is famous for.
 Think vibrant blue ocean, the Surfers Paradise skyline, lush green hinterland, and perhaps most of all, the endless kilometres of golden beaches below.

-The SkyPoint deck serves as a great starting point for your visit to the Gold Coast as it will allow you to get your bearings and can be easily found right in the heart of Surfers Paradise.
-Be sure to bring your camera long if you’re making the trip up top, as you’re unlikely to find another viewpoint in the region that can compare.
+The SkyPoint Deck serves as a great starting point for your visit to the Gold Coast as it will allow you to get your bearings and can be easily found right in the heart of Surfers Paradise.
+Be sure to bring your camera along if you’re making the trip up top, as you’re unlikely to find another viewpoint in the region that can compare.

-The SkyPoint Deck also serves as a bar/restaurant allowing visitors to get a bite to eat or drop to drink, so whether you simply choose to take in the views as most do or turn your visit into a full-blown dining experience is entirely up to you.
-As of recently, the SkyPoint now also offers a SkyPoint Climb experience that allows you to harness up and go outside the glass for an adventure that is equal parts stunning and adrenaline-pumping.
+The SkyPoint Deck also serves as a bar and restaurant, so whether you simply choose to take in the views as most do or turn your visit into a dining experience is entirely up to you.

 There is no other place on the Gold Coast that can offer views quite like the SkyPoint Observation Deck, making it a must-do.

 Location: 28 Tomewin St, Currumbin, Gold Coast

-One of the longest-running and most beloved attractions on the Gold Coast, Currumbin Wildlife Sanctuary is the definitive place of choice for those who are looking to get a dose of family-friendly animal fun on the Gold Coast.
+One of the longest-running and most beloved attractions on the Gold Coast, Currumbin Wildlife Sanctuary is the definitive place of choice for those looking to get a dose of family-friendly animal fun on the Gold Coast.

-Previously called Currumbin Bird Sanctuary, the facility offers a full and great value day out with reasonable prices on tickets and a tonne of the cutest native Aussie and exotic wildlife.
-Currumbin Sanctuary features plenty of interactive displays and wide-open enclosures all set within a lush, cool eucalyptus and rainforest environment.
+Previously called Currumbin Bird Sanctuary, the facility offers a full and great value day out with reasonable prices on tickets and a wide variety of native Australian and exotic wildlife.
+Currumbin Wildlife Sanctuary features interactive displays and wide-open enclosures all set within a lush, cool eucalyptus and rainforest environment.